zeniazuraiq/zeniazuraiq.github.io/_pages/teaching.md

 ### MISC.
 TALKS AND OUTREACH ACTIVITIES

+- The Life and Death of Stars: Stellar Physics and Evolution *IISc PRAVEGA Astrophysics Workshop (Jan 2026)*

 - Looking out at the Universe in Radio Waves: From Communication to Astronomy \
 *Invited talk at IEEE ComSoc SCT SBC: ComConnect 1.0, SCT College of Engineering, Thiruvananthapuram (Sep 2025)*